Last Updated on September 12, 2022

 Step 2: Fit in the new chain

 There are several methods to get the correct chain length.
-The easiest one of them is to match the number of links of your new chain to the previous one.
-Then cut off the excess chain using a chain cutting tool.
+The easiest one of them is to match the number of links of your new bike chain to the previous one.
+Then cut off the excess chain using a chain tool.
+This is common if you have a master link.

 Step 3: Install the chain to your bike

-Put the rear derailleur on the highest gear and attach your new chain on the smallest cog.
+Put the rear derailleur on the highest gear and attach your new bike chain on the smallest cog.
 Thread it through the rear derailleur before linking it together.
+This step will also be easier if you have a bike stand for full suspension mountain bikes.

 Step 4: Link the chain

-Install the chain pin by using a chain tool.
-This inserts it through the links of your new chain.
+Install the bike chain pin by using a chain tool.
+This inserts it through the links of your new bike chain.
 Then remove the front excess of the pin using pliers.

 And one of the most common issues you get is a slipped off chain.